What Are the Best Probiotics for Diabetes?

 Fermented foods low in carbohydrates—including miso, sauerkraut, kimchi, and natto—are some of the best natural sources of beneficial bacteria for diabetes.

-In addition, prebiotic foods such as asparagus, onion, garlic, and artichoke provide fuel and nutrients for beneficial gut microbes and can help maximize the health benefits of probiotics for diabetes.
+In addition, prebiotic foods such as asparagus, onion, garlic, and artichoke provide fuel and nutrients for beneficial gut microbes and may help maximize the health benefits of probiotic foods for diabetes.

 Probiotic strains, including Lactobacillus acidophilus, Lactobacillus casei, and Bifidobacterium lactis, have been linked to improved blood sugar control and lower A1C levels.